miykael/nipype-beginner-s-guide/homepage/installation.rst

             ~/Downloads/freesurfer-Linux-centos6_x86_64-stable-pub-v5.3.0.tar.gz
             -C /usr/local/

 3. The usage of FreeSurfer requires a license file.
-Therefore, before you can use FreeSurfer, make sure to register `here <https://surfer.nmr.mgh.harvard.edu/registration.html>`_.
+Therefore, before you can use FreeSurfer, make sure to `register <https://surfer.nmr.mgh.harvard.edu/registration.html>`_.
 The content of the license file looks something like this:

     .. code-block:: sh